-In the Civil Legal Assistance category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:
+In the Legal Services category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:

 - Have been in continuous operation for at least two years prior to the date the application is submitted to the IEJF.

-- Employ four or more full-time, licensed attorneys who provide civil legal assistance to low-income persons at the time the application is submitted to the IEJF; or have provided legal representation to at least 200 low-income persons through the services of pro bono attorneys in their most recently completed fiscal year.
+- Employ two or more full-time, licensed attorneys who provide legal services to low-income persons at the time the application is submitted to the IEJF.

-Grant applications in the Civil Legal Assistance category will be evaluated based on:
+Grant applications in the Legal Services category will be evaluated based on: